squint-cljs/cherry/README.md

 - Light-weight and fast: heavy lifting such as optimizations are expected to be done by JS tooling
-- No dependency on Google Closure: this project will use it for bootstrapping itself (by using the CLJS compiler), but users of this project won't see any `goog.*` stuff.
+- No dependency on Google Closure: this project will use it for bootstrapping itself (by using the CLJS compiler), but users of this project won't use it for compilation
 - Macro support
 - REPL support
 - Async/await support.
 See [this tweet](https://twitter.com/borkdude/status/1549843802604638209) for a demo.